2. How to evaluate NPAP using the ERD

 • packet sizes:

-• TCP no jumbo frame setting 1-1460 byte
+• TCP no jumbo frame setting 1-1460 Byte

-• TCP jumbo frame setting 1-8192 byte
+• TCP jumbo frame setting 1-8192 Byte

-• UDP no jumbo frame setting 1-1471 byte
+• UDP no jumbo frame setting 1-1471 Byte

 2.5.
 TCP Loopback

 Per default every TCP user session implements a TCP echo server, which mirrors any incoming data received back to the sender.
 The first TCP user session listens for incoming connections on port 50000 with every subsequent TCP user session listening on port 50000 + the number of the TCP user session.
-Therefore, an Evaluation Reference Design (ERD) implementing 3 TCP user sessions listens for connections on ports: 50000, 50001 and 50002.
+Therefore, an ERD (ERD) implementing 3 TCP user sessions listens for connections on ports: 50000, 50001 and 50002.

 To interactively test the TCP loopback implementation telnet allows for connecting to the server as well as interactively sending and receiving data.
 Telnet sends out data when the return key is pressed: